sstagnaro/rht-contrib/do180/buildah-operations/README.md

 In the second script, [buildah_mount.sh](./buildah_mount.sh), I tried to demostrate the power of Buildah, mounting the container overlay on the host and then perform actions like packages installation from the local `yum` instance directly.

 If you have time, you can run all the three builds (the Dockerfile and the two scripts) alongside with `time` and compare the results.

+## Further readings

+One awesome resource I use to prepare my lecture and live demo is the [**Buildah Tutorial 1**](https://github.com/containers/buildah/blob/master/docs/tutorials/01-intro.md).
+Even [Creating small containers with Buildah](https://opensource.com/article/18/5/containers-buildah) by Tom Sweeney and [Getting started with Buildah](https://opensource.com/article/18/6/getting-started-buildah) by Chris Collins are great articles.